 - In late February, eliminate mulches from snowdrops so the shoots are able to come through.

-- If in mid Spring, celebrate Earth Day by growing crocuses in your lawn, don’t cut until their leaves died down.
+- If in mid Spring, celebrate Earth Day by growing crocuses in your lawn or container garden don’t cut until their leaves died down.

 Oscar Wilde shows his gratitude to Crocuses as: